damianhakert/damianhakert.github.io/source/handbook/marketing/developer-marketing/social-media/index.md

     -   If there is a known issue, apologize and invite them to follow [@GitLabStatus](https://twitter.com/gitlabstatus)

     -   If this is not known, alert the operations team, and thank the reporter.

+-   Request for consulting or development.

+    - If a GitLab user would like to engage the GitLab team for custom consulting, for example to sponsor a feature, they can contact via this form: [Development](https://about.gitlab.com/development/)